Make a Difference

-We are not a government-subvented Home and depend largely on the public's generosity to enable us to continue our work as a Registered Charity.
+We are not a Government-subvented Home and depend largely on the public's generosity to enable us to continue our work.
+Your donations will be greatly appreciated.

 As a Sheltered Home for needy elderly persons, we provide long-term residential care including accommodation, meals, laundry and basic medical care.

-There are also weekly activities planned and conducted by our volunteers and staff to keep our Residents active, engaging them socially, mentally, emotionally.
+There are also weekly activities planned and conducted by our volunteers and staff to keep our Residents active engaging them socially, mentally, emotionally.
 These include karaoke and sing-a-long sessions, board game

 Our Wish List